preloader

 NATS

-NATS Test Endpoint have the following form with no optional parameters:
+NATS Test Endpoint has the following form with no optional parameters:

 nats://{nats.endpoint.url:port}/{queue-or-subject.name}